sulinchowdhury/sulinchowdhury2.github.io/_pages/about.md

 <br/>
 <br/>

-My research focuses on development economics, environmental and resource economics, and political economy.
+My research focuses on development economics, environmental and natural resource economics, and political economy.
 I use econometric and geospatial tools to study natural resource governance and the effects of resource booms and energy transitions on governments, firms, workers, and the environment.  <br/>
 <br/>

 I earned my PhD from the [University of Wisconsin-Madison](https://aae.wisc.edu/) in 2022.
 Previously, I was a Fulbright Research Fellow at [Unicamp](https://www.eco.unicamp.br/nea/) in Brazil.